This post contains links that we may earn a small commission for at no cost to you read more

 So you see, the amount of calories you burn on a rowing machine depends on your current weight and the intensity and duration of your workout.

 You may want to know the number of calories burned while rowing a certain number of meters rather than the time spent on a rower.
 Like we’ve always said, the amount of calories you burn depends on your body weight, intensity, and duration of the workout.
-With that, we used this online calculator to estimate the calories burned.
+With that, we used our easy to use online calculator to estimate the calories burned.

 To get a better picture, let’s illustrate this with a 185-pound person as an example.
-If this person does some moderate rowing over different distances with rowing times as listed below, the number of calories he or she burns will be:
+If this person does some moderate rowing over different distances ( view our rowing distance calculator ) with rowing times as listed below, the number of calories he or she burns will be:

 |2 minutes||500M rowing||21 calories|

 Remember that these calorie estimates are for moderate intensity.
 If you row more vigorously, then the calorie burn will be much higher.
 Also, if you weigh less than 185 pounds, the number of calories burned will be less.

 The calculations are also based on the assumption that there’s little variation in your split-time over long distances, which is highly unlikely for the daunting 10K row.
 It will drain you not only physically but also mentally.
 If you take anything from 50 minutes to 1 hour to do 10k, don’t lose heart!
 Practice more and have a strategy.